 We collect and distribute books to schools that suffers from a lack of educational resources.
 These schools in the Los Angeles Unified School District have faced decades of disadvantage.
-Most of these school have many English learners and students struggling with literacy.
+Most have many English learners and students struggling with literacy.
 Most of the students at these schools live in poverty.

 Collect books for elementary school-aged children.
 We will be collecting through January.

 Ryland contacted Bookworm Global in August 2020 hoping to promote literacy and impact the growing educational gap.
 She worked with Alana to develop a strategy for her first book drive.
 Together they selected the Children's Book Project as the recipient and Ryland got to work.
 Ryland targeted September 8th, International Literacy Day, for her drive.
 She collected more than 675 books in her first drive by leveraging the Bookworm Global strategy.
 Ryland also inspired another ambassador to do book drives with her going forward.
 Congratulations and thank you to Ryland!

 We are working to ensure all children have access to books during the pandemic.